naninovel/docs/docs/en/guide/custom-actor-implementations.md

 public ActorImplementationType (string id, ActorMetadata metadata) { }
 ```

-— where `id` is the ID of the actor and `metadata` — either actor's (when actor record exists in the resources) or a default metadata.
-When implementing a specific actor interface, it's possible to request corresponding specific metadata (eg, "CharacterMetadata" for "ICharacterActor" implementation).
+— where `id` is the ID of the actor and `metadata` is either the actor's metadata (when an actor record exists in the resources) or a default metadata.
+When implementing a specific actor interface, it's possible to request corresponding specific metadata (e.g., `CharacterMetadata` for `ICharacterActor` implementations).

 ::: tip EXAMPLE
 All the built-in actor implementations are authored on top of the same actor APIs, so you can use them as a reference when adding your own.
-Find the sources at `Runtime/Actor` directory of the Naninovel package.
+Find the sources at the `Runtime/Actor` directory of the Naninovel package.
 :::

 ## Actor Resources

-Apply `ActorResources` attribute to the implementation type to specify which assets can be used as resources for you custom actor and whether it's allowed to assign multiple resources in the editor menus.
-When multiple resources are not allowed (default), you can load the single available resource by specifying just the actor ID, eg:
+Apply the `ActorResources` attribute to the implementation type to specify which assets can be used as resources for your custom actor and whether it's allowed to assign multiple resources in the editor menus.
+When multiple resources are not allowed (the default), you can load the single available resource by specifying just the actor ID, e.g.:

 ```csharp
 var resource = await resourceLoader.Load(actorId);
 ```

-When multiple resources are allowed, specify full path; eg, given you've assigned a resource with "CubeBackground" name:
+When multiple resources are allowed, specify the full path; e.g., given you've assigned a resource with the name `CubeBackground`:

 ![](https://i.gyazo.com/64ff6d6dede1cc8c2c3be83cfe6a6d74.png)

-— to load the resource, use:
+—to load the resource, use:

 ```csharp
 var resource = await resourceLoader.Load($"{actorId}/CubeBackground");